Shougo/neobundle.vim/README.md

 ## Advantages over Vundle

-1. improved command name(:Bundle vs :NeoBundle).
+1. Improved command name(:Bundle vs :NeoBundle).
-2. neobundle works if you set 'shellslash' in your .vimrc.
+2. Works if you set 'shellslash' in your .vimrc.
-3. neobundle supports vimproc(asynchronous update/install).
+3. Support for vimproc(asynchronous update/install).
-4. neobundle supports unite.vim interface(update/install/search).
+4. Support for unite.vim interface(update/install/search).
-5. neobundle supports revision lock feature.
+5. Support for revision lock feature.
-6. neobundle supports other VCS(Subversion/Git).
+6. Support for other VCS(Subversion/Git).
-7. neobundle supports lazy initialization for optimizing startup time.
+7. Support for lazy initialization for optimizing startup time.
 8. and so on...

 ## Tips